-183 See, e.g., Stephen F. Huefner, Term Limits in Legislative Elections: Less Value for Money?, 79 IND.
+&lt;sup>206 See, e.g., Stephen F. Huefner, Term Limits in Legislative Elections: Less Value for Money?, 79 IND.
 L. J. 427, 477 (2004) ("In 2000, the Ohio legislature was solidly under Republican control.
 Campaign supporters in such an environment face greatly diminished prospects that supporting a Democratic candidate will pay off in the long run, either as a result of a change in party control years down the road, or as a minority party legislator nonetheless acquires clout over time.
 Contributors under term limits therefore have a correspondingly diminished need to hedge their bets for the future by supporting minority candidates.
 Instead, they may feel an increased need to identify and back a winner early.").

-analysis; one such question might be whether bet-hedging is more likely in races with no incumbent candidates.
+whether bet-hedging is more likely in races with no incumbent candidates.
 Probably so, since, as already noted, bet-hedging is more rational when the outcome of the race is less certain; because incumbents are almost always heavily favored, there is little point in donors hedging their bets.

 More interesting is a question of information: does it matter if the parties or candidates themselves know that a donor is hedging its bets?
 Is a party likely to treat a donor better if that donor did not give to the other side?
 And even if parties accept bethedging as a typical donor strategy, do they pay attention to the amount they are given relative to their competitor?
-The preliminary answer to these questions seems to be yes; as mentioned earlier, Republicans have taken steps to preference donors giving GOP candidates greater than 75 percent of their total contributions.
-Counterintuitively, however, there is also some evidence that parties encourage, or at least exploit, the practice of giving to both sides.
+There is no clear answer to these questions.
+As mentioned earlier, Republicans have taken steps to preference donors giving GOP candidates greater than 75 percent of their total contributions.
+Others, like Connecticut Democratic Party Chairman George Jepsen, believe that candidates care more about securing a donor's money for themselves than about worrying whether the donor has also given to their opponent.
+And there is also some evidence that parties encourage, or at least exploit, the practice of giving to both sides.
 Witness the testimony of a CEO, as quoted in McConnell v.
 FEC: